ucsb-cs32/s21/_lab/lab02.md

 -----------------------
 ### specific cases that must match output (e.g. state with the youngest population)

-For the sake of testing please implement a class that can aggregate data and print out results from specific queries, named <dataAQ>.
+For the sake of testing please implement a class that can aggregate data and print out results from specific queries, named `dataAQ'.
+This class should be filled in using the blank dataAQ and dataAQ.cpp files provided.
 See testStates.cpp for example of how this class will be used.
-Aain, the exact implementation is up to you, but your dataAQ class must support the following methods:
+Again, the exact implementation is up to you, but your dataAQ class must support the following methods:

 <p style="font-family:'Courier New'">
 `//data aggregator and query for testing<br>